BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 He attacks the emotionality of music.
 For example, about Wagner he says that his project was not just the predominance of music with respect to the other arts in his work that made him fail, but the problem inherent in aesthetics itself; namely, the reason why music was allowed to aspire to such a position.
 Aesthetics is only a part of a greater movement in history---that of nihilism.
+This is revleaning since right-wingers often praise 'great' artwoks which are great in an aesthetic sense and complain about more abstract and conceptual artworks which they see as a *degeneration* of art.
+One can argue that Heidegger too is drawn to the aesthetic of a certain kind of lifestyle.

 However, I believe there is more to music than Heidegger recognized.
 His perspective might have been too focused on the particular music of his era.